-World War II was a global war of epic proportions and war that was quite different from World War I. After World War I Germany was in bad shape and poverty quickly rippled through the country.
-Part of the reason for their despair was that they were required to pay reparations to France for World War I and the reparations that they were being required to pay were significantly higher than what the country could afford at the time.
-What made matters worse is that Germany was unable to occupy the Rhineland which had once been their center of business and industry.
-This meant that they were not able to make as much money as what they had been able to make prior to the war.
+World War II was a global war of epic proportions and a war that was quite different from World War I. After World War I, Germany was in bad shape and poverty quickly rippled through the country.
+Part of the reason for their despair was that they were required to make financial reparations to France for World War I, and the reparations that they were being required to pay were significantly higher than what the country could afford at the time.
+What made matters worse is that Germany was unable to occupy the Rhineland, which had once been their centre of business and industry.
+This meant that they were not able to make as much money as they had been able to make prior to the war.
 With so many hardships, the Weimar Republic (which was the standing government in Germany after World War I) fell and Hitler and the Nazi party rose to power.

 Thankfully, the allied forces were able to step in and stop Hitler.
 However, Hitler and many of the top Nazi party officials committed suicide and many of the details of this time were lost with them.
 Historians have worked hard to put the pieces of the puzzle together to offer a strong supporting narrative of World War II.
 Today, museums around the world celebrate those heroes who saved lives and condemn those who took part in the mass extinction of the Jews.